Admissions Requirements (Domestic)

 Students who have been home-schooled may apply for admission at TC3 if they have reached compulsory age (the school year during which they turned 16 has ended).
 Documentation of a valid and in-effect individualized home instruction plan (IHIP) pursuant to section 100.10 of the Regulations of the Commissioner of Education must be submitted.
-A student may also submit a letter of substantial equivalency from their home district Superintendant of Schools (or comparable chief school administrator) verifying that their program was substantially equivalent to a four-year high school program.
+A student may also submit a letter of substantial equivalency from their home district Superintendent of Schools (or comparable chief school administrator) verifying that their program was substantially equivalent to a four-year high school program.
 Home-schooled students unable to obtain this documentation must receive a high school equivalency diploma (GED) prior to being admitted at TC3.
 In all cases, home-schooled students must complete the College's assessment testing.

 Admission of Students from Non-Registered NYS High Schools

-Students who have attended a non-registered high school in New York State must receive a letter of substantial equivalency from their home district Superintendant of Schools (or comparable chief school administrator) verifying that their program was substantially equivalent to a four-year high school program.
+Students who have attended a non-registered high school in New York State must receive a letter of substantial equivalency from their home district Superintendent of Schools (or comparable chief school administrator) verifying that their program was substantially equivalent to a four-year high school program.
 If they cannot get this letter, they must follow the requirements for admission of non-high school graduates.

 Admission of Students with a Degree from a Previous College/University

 Students seeking to earn a degree who have already earned a degree from a regionally accredited college or university or any institution in New York State authorized by the Board of Regents to confer degrees can use the prior degree as verification of high school graduation (or equivalent).
 An official transcript or copy of the student’s diploma from the previous institution will be acceptable documentation for high school equivalency, however the official transcripts from all previous colleges and universities must be submitted for admission.